godotengine/godot-docs/tutorials/rendering/multiple_resolutions.rst

    .. image:: img/stretch_disabled_expand.gif

--  **Stretch Mode = 2D**: In this mode, the size specified in display/width and display/height in the project settings is stretched to cover the whole screen (taking the **Stretch Aspect** setting into account).
+-  **Stretch Mode = 2D**: In this mode, the base size specified in width and height in the project settings is stretched to cover the whole screen (taking the **Stretch Aspect** setting into account).
 This means that everything is rendered directly at the target resolution.
 3D is largely unaffected,